jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 <br />

-## Google Cloud NAT Gateway
+## Google Cloud NAT Gateway - Review

 ### Introduction
-The configuration of the Google Cloud NAT Gateway distributed router relies solely on the corresponding Google API of the routers.
-The Google API provides detailed information regarding the configuration of the NAT Gateway, including its subnetworks, peerings, etc.
+The configuration of the Google Cloud NAT Gateway relies solely on the corresponding Google API of the routers.
+The Google API provides detailed information regarding the configuration of the NAT Gateway, including its endpointTypes, natIps, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.